symfony/symfony-docs/setup.rst

 Running the Symfony Application
 -------------------------------

-In production servers, Symfony applications use web servers such as Apache or Nginx (see :doc:`configuring a web server to run Symfony </setup/web_server_configuration>`).
+On production servers, Symfony applications use web servers such as Apache or Nginx (see :doc:`configuring a web server to run Symfony </setup/web_server_configuration>`).
-However, in your local development machine you can also use the web server provided by Symfony, which in turn uses the built-in web server provided by PHP.
+However, on your local development machine you can also use the web server provided by Symfony, which in turn uses the built-in web server provided by PHP.

 First, :doc:`install the Symfony Web Server </setup/built_in_web_server>` and